bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ```

 The above defines the field "patient" to be a "Patient" object, whose
-schema base is given in the `reference` value.
+schema is given in the `reference` value.
+This is a reference using
+the object type, which does not specify a definite schema, thus an
+application specific schema selection must be done.
+A reference using
+a DRI would specify a definite schema.

 An attribute can be a nested object: